 2Rockson S, Karaca-Mandic P, Skoracki R, Hock K, Nguyen M, Shadduck K, Gingerich P, Campione E, Leifer A, Armer J. Lymphat Res Biol.
 2022 Vol. 20.
 No. 2. https://doi.org/10.1089/lrb.2020.0126

 Chronic Venous Insufficiency (CVI) and its often resulting Venous Leg Ulcers are common within the veteran population.
 These chronic wounds can affect patients for years and put them at an elevated risk for serious infection.
 Identifying and treating this condition early is critical to preventing escalation.

 A patient's circulatory system is healthy when the arteries, veins, and lymphatics are working together to circulate blood and lymph fluid.
-Patients develop CVI whenever the veins aren’t adequately moving blood back to the heart.
-The affects of CVI are most common in the legs.
+Patients develop CVI whenever the veins aren’t adequately moving blood back to the heart, overburdening the lymphatics.
+This leads to phlebolymphedema.

 CVI is a progressive condition, classified using the Clinical, Etiological, Anatomical, and Pathological (CEAP) Scale.
 The first signs of CVI include bulging veins and swelling in the legs.
 If treated at this stage of progression (CEAP stage 3), the condition can be managed to prevent escalation.
 Beyond this stage, the condition becomes irreversible and lifelong.